simonhaemmerle/msdp-setup/README.md

 Then run `ionosctl login` to login with your credentials and `ionosctl token generate` to retrieve a token.

 Now we need to set two environment variables.
-The variable `TF_VAR_cluster_description` let's Terraform know how the file is called in which we stored our cluster configurations.
+The variable `TF_VAR_cluster_description` lets Terraform know how the file is called in which we stored our cluster configurations.

 ```shell
 export TF_VAR_cluster_description=cluster-test.yaml